spiffycell/reinforcement-learning-exercise/README.md

 #### Why do Strategies matter?

 When it comes to teaching the machine a Task, we do not want to give it explicit instructions.
 We instead give it a map of cost and reward functions that _reinforces_ the behavior that we want it to exhibit when prompted.
+- The bot will find the path which optimizes for its given Policy

 Depending on the Policy, the bot will travel along the state space in various ways.